 - Give opportunity, with training, to instruct campers in activity areas and Bible lessons

 - Prepare and train for adult service roles at Streamside or elsewhere

 The program consists of:

-- Four weeks of service in kitchen, housekeeping, maintenance and snack shop
+- Five weeks of service in kitchen, housekeeping, maintenance and snack shop

-- Group Bible study, personal devotions and journaling
+- Group Bible study, personal devotions and cabin devotions

 - An introduction to working with children

 - Inclusion in special events, activities and outings

 - An experience that will benefit you for a lifetime